jroivas/bizarre/README.md

 Stack without data is a sad stack.
 So we have way to check if stack has data.
-It's boolean operator `@`.
+It's boolean operator `?`.
 It's result is stored to `result` stack.
-:

-    |Integer.num
+    |Integer:num
     <33
-    @num
+    ?
     .result
     >
-    @num
+    ?
     .result

 This should output first `true` followed by `33` and `false`.

 ## Labels

 One can label anything.
-All valid characters before colon is considered label:

-    label:
+Label command is colon `:`:

+    :label
     <H

 Goto is simply dollar `$` and label name:

-    repeat:
+    :repeat
     <<Hello
     $repeat